T.J.WOLF

 Filed Under: Uncategorized

-October 30, 2025 by tjwolf5_wp
+March 30, 2026 by tjwolf5_wp

 Storyline

-Close Encounters of the Third Kind is an American SCI-FI film written and directed by Steven Spielberg, starring Richard Dreyfuss, Melinda Dillon, Teri Garr, Bob Balaban, Cary Guffey, and François Truffaut.
+Close Encounters of the Third Kind is an American SCI-FI drama film written and directed by Steven Spielberg, starring Richard Dreyfuss, Melinda Dillon, Teri Garr, Bob Balaban, Cary Guffey, and François Truffaut.

 Storyline

 At a rural home outside Muncie, Indiana, three-year-old Barry Guiler wakes to find his toys operating on their own and the fridge ransacked.
-He follows a trail outside before his mother, Jillian, catches him.
-Widespread power outages occur throughout the area, forcing electric utility lineman Roy Neary to investigate.
+He follows a trail outside before his mother, Jillian (Dillon), catches him.
+Widespread power outages occur throughout the area, forcing electric utility lineman Roy Neary (Dreyfuss) to investigate.
 En route, Roy experiences a close encounter with a UFO, and when it flies over his truck, it lightly burns the side of his face with its lights.
 The UFO takes off with three others in the sky, as Roy and police officers unsuccessfully pursue them by road.

 Roy becomes fascinated with the UFOs and obsessed with a subliminal image of a mountainous shape, repeatedly making models of it.
-His increasingly erratic and eccentric behavior worries his wife Ronnie and their three children, and his friends and neighbors ostracize him.
+His increasingly erratic and eccentric behavior worries his wife Ronnie (Garr) and their three children, and his friends and neighbors ostracize him.
 Ronnie eventually leaves with the children after Roy brings dirt, bricks, and other debris into their home to sculpt a large scale replica of the mountain.
 Jillian also begins compulsively sketching the same mountain.
 Soon after, she is terrorized in her home by a UFO which descends from the clouds.
 She fights off aggressive attempts by unseen beings to enter the home, but in the chaos, Barry is abducted.

 Lacombe, Laughlin, and a group of United Nations experts continue to investigate increasing UFO activity and strange, related occurrences.
 Witnesses in Dharamsala, Northern India report that the UFOs make distinctive sounds: a five-tone musical phrase.
 Scientists broadcast the phrase to outer space, but receive only a seemingly meaningless repeating series of numbers in response.
 Laughlin eventually recognizes it as a set of geographical coordinates, which point to Devils Tower near Moorcroft, Wyoming.